AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/fetchStoreRender.md

 1. If `state` changes the component **will** & **must** re-render.
 1. `state` can only be updated with the `this.setState()` method which takes an object `{}` as its sole argument.

-  > `setState()` compares the object you pass in to the current state and changes only the values that need to change.
+  > `setState()` compares the object you pass into the current state and changes only the values that need to change.

 1. Again, `state` updates are **merged** which means `setState()` compares the object of `state` and the object passed into it before it makes changes and *only* changes what needs to be changed.